Several inmates killed at S.C. prison after hours of fighting

 Breaking News Emails

-Gang-related fights over territory and over cellphones and other contraband provoked nearly eight hours of rioting at a maximum-security prison in South Carolina, where seven prisoners were killed amid the chaos, state corrections officials said Monday.
+Gang-related fights over territory and cellphones and other contraband provoked several hours of rioting and upheaval at a maximum-security prison in South Carolina, where seven prisoners were killed amid the chaos, state corrections officials said Monday.

 All the dead at the Lee Correctional Institution in Bishopville were killed by their fellow prisoners, and were mostly stabbed or slashed with homemade knives, authorities said.
 An additional 17 inmates were injured and treated at hospitals.